alexandrenardi/aws-devops-end-to-end-workshop/README.md

 To get AWS Bookstore Demo App up and running in your own AWS account, follow these steps (if you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)).
 You'll have to create two stacks, as we intend to update the Books microservice independently of the rest of the application - as if you have a development team responsible for the Books product (our microservice).

+#### Get the code you need
+Download all files in this repository to your local disk.

 #### Go to the Console

 1. Log into the [AWS console](https://console.aws.amazon.com/) if you are not already.